Alabama man among masked group arrested at Idaho pride parade - NewsBreak

 Couer d’Alene Police (CDAP) said the men, who were packed inside a U-Haul, were arrested on suspicion of conspiracy to riot during a “Pride in the Park” event.
 Police found riot gear, a smoke grenade, shin guards and shields inside the van, according to CDAP Chief Lee White.

-The men were wearing matching outfits of khaki pants, dark blue shirts, masks and baseball caps.Cullman County opens mental health court
+The men were wearing matching outfits of khaki pants, dark blue shirts, masks and baseball caps.Patriot Front leader among those arrested near Idaho Pride

 Based on evidence collected and documents, White said they determined that the group was planning to riot in several areas of downtown, not just the park.

 In that same news conference, Chief White said someone had called police about the U-Haul, who said, “it looked like a little army was loading up into the vehicle” in the parking lot of a hotel.
-Officials spotted the truck soon after and pulled it over, according to White said.Alabama sees nation’s fastest growth in FAFSA applications from high school seniors
+Officials spotted the truck soon after and pulled it over, according to White said.Early morning major vehicle crash rescue in West Mobile

 Those arrested came from at least 12 states, officials said, including Alabama, Washington, Arkansas, Oregon, Texas, Utah, Colorado, South Dakota, Illinois, Virginia and Wyoming.
 Only one of the men was from Idaho.